-Priebus' standing questioned anew as Scaramucci launches attack
+Priebus' standing questioned as Scaramucci launches attack

 Priebus is unlikely to make any public comments about the public row, the source said, saying that the chief of staff plans on "taking the high road" in the kerfuffle.

-In Washington, establishment Republicans watched with concern as the conflict between Trump's communications director and his chief of staff worsened.
+In Washington, establishment Republicans watched with concern as the conflict between Trump's communications director and his chief of staff escalated.

+"All I would say is, as you know, Reince is a good friend of mine," said House Speaker Paul Ryan during his weekly news conference.
+"Reince is doing a fantastic job at the White House."

+"If those two gentlemen have differences, my advice would be to sit down and settle their differences," he said.

 "I think that Scaramucci had better be a lot more careful than he has been," former House Speaker Newt Gingrich said on the Laura Ingraham radio show.
 "He obviously likes the limelight, he obviously likes being in the media.
 I would say right now he is being more pugnacious than effective.
 He ought to slow down a little bit and learn what he is doing."